KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

           - `REGISTRY-SERVER` is the registry URL.
 For example, `registry.hub.docker.com`.
           - `REGISTRY-USERNAME` the user name that is allowed to read the pushed curl jq image.
           - `REGISTRY-PASSWORD` the password that is allowed to read the pushed curl jq image.

+    Use a base Ubuntu image

+    : To get started quicker and for testing purposes, you can embed the downloading of curl and jq in the `Task` script and use a base Ubuntu image.

+      > **Note** This is not recommended in production environments.
+VMware recommends that you build
+      > an image with curl and jq with predetermined dependencies and versions.

+      For example, in the `Task` YAML:

+      ```yaml
+      ---
+      apiVersion: tekton.dev/v1
+      kind: Task
+      metadata:
+        name: tekton-policy-enforcement
+        namespace: DEVELOPER-NAMESPACE
+      spec:
+        params:
+          - name: image
+            type: string
+        steps:
+          - name: enforce-policy
+            image: ubuntu:latest # <-- ubuntu base image
+            ...
+            script: |
+              apt-get update # <-- update download links
+              apt-get install -y jq curl # <-- install jq and curl

+              if [ ${GATE} -eq "none" ]; then
+                  exit 0
+              fi
+            ...
+      ```

 1. In the View cluster, get the access token and the Certificate Authority (CA) certificate from the Metadata Store by running these commands: